How to Choose a URL and Domain – First Whats the difference!

 What makes a strong domain name?

 Keep it easy to pronounce and spell – This goes hand in hand with the above.
 I once worked for a client that made Irish style jewellery in Silver (A large international Brand).
-So they wanted the Irish work for Love as their Domain name.
+So they wanted the Irish word for Love as their Domain name.
 This being said Agra.com was taken, so they settled on Acushla.com But do you know how to actually pronounce that?
 It turns out, like most Irish words it isn’t said as seen.
 Arkishala is the correct pronunciation.
-Needless to say, as a brand outside of Ireland and say, Boston Mass, it just didn’t work.
+Needless to say, as a brand outside of Ireland and say, New York/Boston Mass. it just didn’t work.

-Use something Catchy, short and easy to remember – Ok, so for a domain name you have anything from 3 letters to 60 for your domain.
-I suggest you keep it short, to Max 10 letters (shorter if you can, 7 is perfect, hello buzzweb).
+Use something Catchy, short and easy to remember – Ok, so for a domain name you can have anything from 3 letters to 60 for your domain.
+I suggest you keep it short, to Max 10 letters, but make it even shorter if you can, 7 is perfect (hello buzzweb).
 Long domains are hard to remember for people.
 Another old client was a company that went literal with, www.sydneyandwestpaintingandropeaccess.com – They painted tall buildings in Sydney Australia.
 Of course, when SydneyRopeAccess.com came around… say no more.

 Don’t use industry Jargon – Try and not to do this when looking at How to choose a URL.
 T2ph.asia was an example here.
 The domain says nothing.
 What they actually sell is a personal lubricant and could have gone a whole other way.
 It turns out it had something to do with a formula and the ph balance… whatever!

 Think of the Future – The majority of what I have said here, is really just trying to get you to think of not just today, but what you can do with your business and Domain Name in the future.
 URLs/Domain Names are assets to a business.
 Google loves a Domain name that has age, as age builds Domain Authority(DA).
 The higher the DA the more chance of someone wanting to link to you.